IsCoffeeTho/42-Born2BeRoot/README.md

 ### Background - Headless Machines
 In Computing (Hardware), the head of a machine refers to the Display Monitor.

+When a machine has a monitor connected and its an active display, the device is considered to have a 'Head'

+Likewise with a machine that is able to run without any graphical interface, it is considered that the machine can run in 'Headless mode'.
+A Headless machine runs all the same with a monitor and without.

 ### Installation Process